josebordon94/Javascript-Tic-Tac-Toe/README.md

 # Javascript-Tic-Tac-Toe
-Simply 2-player Tic-tac-toe game, implemented with Javascript + HTML5 Canvas.
+Simply Tic-tac-toe game, implemented with Javascript + HTML5 Canvas (for two players in same device).

 This application is deployed:
 https://josebordon94.github.io/Javascript-Tic-Tac-Toe/